joealden/corum-client/docs/2-design.md

     * `email` -> type String (The email of the user)
     * `password` -> type String (The password of the user)
   * Outputs:
-    * `ID` -> type ID (ids are generated by graphcool and are unique, this ID is used in Corum to determine the state of the UI)
+    * `ID` -> type ID (ids are generated by graphcool and are unique, the users ID will be used to determine the state of the UI)
     * `username` -> type String (The username that is associated with the email address entered.
 This is what other users see on posts and comments)
     * `token` -> type String (A JWT (JSON Web Token) that will be stored to be